Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Related Work

-\textbf{Nesterov Iterative Fast Gradient Sign Method (NI-FGSM)}~\cite{DBLP:journals/corr/abs-1908-06281}.
-NI-FGSM uses Nesterov’s accelerated gradient~\cite{nesterov1983method} $x_t^{adv}+\alpha \cdot \mu \cdot g_t$ to replace $x_t^{adv}$ in Eq. (\ref{mi}).
 This look-ahead process allows attack to move further away from the local optimum, resulting in better attack performance.

-\textbf{Varience Tuning Method (VT)}~\cite{DBLP:conf/cvpr/Wang021}.
-VT performs gradient sampling in the domain of data points in each iteration, which in turn adjusts the direction of this gradient with varience tuning to form a more accurate attack direction.
+\textbf{Varience Tuning Method (VT)}~\citep{DBLP:conf/cvpr/Wang021}.
+VT performs gradient sampling in the domain of data points in each iteration, which allows for the adjustment of the gradient direction with variance knowledge, thereby forming a more accurate and effective attack direction.

+Prior optimization methods have primarily focused on identifying a more optimal attack direction, while we present the first theoretical and experimental analysis from the perspective of gradient consistency and identify the gradient elimination issue.
+To solve the existing issue, we propose global momentum initialization to find a more effective attack direction.
+We hope that our proposed method can make up for the deficiencies of most of the existing gradient-based attack methods and provide a new optimization perspective for transfer attacks.